swlkr/allyourpasswords/README.md

 # allyourpasswords
-The 100% swift offline-only password manager
+The offline password manager.
+Requires macOS 10.14 or later

 ### In Action